SylvanFranklin/SylvanFranklin/README.md

 Undergraduate math student at the University of Vermont.
-Check out the Stormy Seas of Cyprus game developed with John.Franklin@uvm.edu, art by Glynnis Fawkes.
 Check out my vim dotfiles for a buttery LaTeX / Typst math setup!